 with Dr. Daniel Foor and Ancestral Healing Practitioners

-The structure for our three-day intensive is one that is psychologically grounded, ritually safe, and culturally inclusive, led by Dr. Foor and a team of trained ritual supporters.
-Those new to ancestor work, as well as adoptees, and folks with a tough experience of family and culture, are all warmly welcome.
-This is a non-residential event; attendees will need to arrange their own lodging and accommodations.
+Our shared time is guided in ways that are psychologically grounded, ritually safe, and culturally inclusive.
+All teachings and practices are led by Daniel and a team of trained ritual supporters.
+Those new to ancestor work, adoptees, and folks with a tough experience of family and culture are warmly welcome.

 With all the blessings and challenges included, we are the face of our people on Earth.

-A limited number of spaces are available at reduced pricing.
-These spaces are especially for people who experience some form of systemic oppression and marginalization in ways that also impact financial means (e.g., travelers or recent immigrants from less economically developed countries, participants of historically persecuted groups in Germany).
-You can apply for one of these spaces here: Application for Assisted Registration.
+A number of spaces are available at further reduced pricing.
+These spaces are especially for working class Hungarian people and those who experience some form of systemic oppression and marginalization in ways that also impact financial means (e.g., recent immigrants from less economically developed countries).
+Please don’t hesitate to ask us if you need this to join; accessibility is a core value of our organization.
+You can apply for these spaces here: Application for Assisted Registration.